OAPI is participating in the sixth session of the Working Group on the legal development of the Lisbon system

 • News

-• OAPI participates in the sixth session of the working group on the legal development of the Lisbon system
+• OAPI is participating in the sixth session of the Working Group on the legal development of the Lisbon system

-U 17 to 20 March 2025, the African Intellectual Property Organization (OAPI) took part in an important international meeting aimed at strengthening the protection of original appellations and geographic indications.
+From March 17 to 20, 2025, the African Intellectual Property Organization (OAPI) took part in an important international meeting aimed at strengthening the protection of designations of origin and geographical indications.

-The sixth session of the working group on the legal development of the Lisbon system was held at the headquarters of the World Intellectual Property Organization (OMPI) in Geneva, Switzerland.
-This strategic meeting brought together the delegations of the contracting parties to develop the international legal framework protecting the names of origin and the geographic indications.
+The sixth session of the Working Group on the Legal Development of the Lisbon System was held at the headquarters of the World Intellectual Property Organization (WIPO) in Geneva, Switzerland.
+This strategic meeting brought together delegations from the contracting parties to further develop the international legal framework protecting designations of origin and geographical indications.

-The work has led to several proposals for resolutions which will be subject to the General Assembly of the Contracting Parties.
-These proposals aim to optimize the Lisbon system through:
+The work resulted in several draft resolutions that will be submitted to the General Assembly of the Contracting Parties.
+These proposals aim to optimize the Lisbon System through:

-• The adoption of a particular regulation for the operation of the working group, aligned with the general OMPI procedural rules
+• The adoption of specific rules for the operation of the Working Group, aligned with the WIPO General Rules of Procedure

-• substantial modifications to the execution regulations common to the arrangement of Lisbon and the act of Geneva
+• Substantial amendments to the common implementing regulations of the Lisbon Agreement and the Geneva Act

-• The creation of an office of the working group operating on a transitional basis
+• The creation of a Working Group Office operating on a transitional basis

 Digital training and modernization

-In addition to plenary sessions, the program included:
+In addition to the plenary sessions, the program included:

-• A round table devoted to the new “Elisbon” digital platform, developed to optimize the management of the international registry of names of origin and geographic indications
+• A round table discussion dedicated to the new digital platform “eLisbon”, developed to optimize the management of the international register of appellations of origin and geographical indications

-The African Intellectual Property Organization was represented by Mr. Michel Gonomy, Head of the Service of Geographical Indications, Industrial Drawings and Models and other distinctive signs in the Brands Department and other distinctive signs (DMSD).
-This participation is part of the continuity of OAPI's commitment to the Lisbon system, the organization being a member of the Geneva Act of Lisbon's arrangement since December 15, 2022.
+The African Intellectual Property Organization (OAPI) was represented by Mr. Michel Gonomy, Head of the Geographical Indications, Industrial Designs and Other Distinctive Signs Department at the Trademarks and Other Distinctive Signs Directorate (DMSD).
+This participation is in line with OAPI's ongoing commitment to the Lisbon System, as the organization has been a member of the Geneva Act of the Lisbon Agreement since December 15, 2022.

 About the Lisbon system

-The Lisbon system offers international protection to the names of origin and geographic indications by a single registration with the OMPI.
-This mechanism makes it possible to preserve the authenticity of products whose quality is essentially linked to their geographic origin, thus supporting local economic development and the preservation of traditional know-how.
+The Lisbon System offers international protection to designations of origin and geographical indications through a single registration with WIPO.
+This mechanism helps preserve the authenticity of products whose quality is essentially linked to their geographical origin, thereby supporting local economic development and the preservation of traditional know-how.

 Newsletter

-Register to receive the latest information; training offers; PI news in states, tips to protect and defend your rights, educational videos.
+Sign up to receive the latest information; training offers; IP news in the States, tips to protect and defend your rights, educational videos.

 No, thank you